peterleng/spring/README.md

 ## Highlights

 Highlights are a nice visual feature to enhance your search results.
-Bouncy makes it really easy to access the highlighted fields.
+SpringSearch makes it really easy to access the highlighted fields.

 ```php
 $params = [